 A Directions Hearing was held on Wednesday 19 July 2017.
-The IAC expects to commence public hearings in the week of 14 August 2017 and run for a period of approximately 5 weeks.
+The IAC commenced public hearings on 14 August 2017 and these ran for just over 5 weeks.
 The IAC will then prepare a report to the Minister for Planning.

 Minister for Planning’s Assessment

 The Minister for Planning will consider the IAC’s report and prepare and release his Assessment under the Environment Effects Act.
 The Assessment will be provided to statutory decision-makers to inform approval decisions on this project, including for the EPA Works Approval and planning scheme amendments.

 - West Gate Tunnel Project, EES documentation and the draft Planning Scheme Amendment